sgmurphy/wordpress-plugins/skt-templates/readme.txt

 = Are all the templates FREE? =

-All the themes displayed in our plugin backend are free of cost.
+All the templates displayed in our plugin backend are 100% free of cost.
 In the initial release we are launching 60 designs.
 However we will soon to updating the list to over 100+ within a month's time.

 = Can i import in an existing website? =